(article updated 30-April-2018)

-This is the new product name from previous DxO Optics Pro launched at the end of October in the rush of everyone to offer something appealing to Adobe tired photographers.
+This is the new product name from previous DxO Optics Pro launched at the end of October in the rush of every vendor to offer something appealing to Adobe-tired photographers.
 It essentially adds local adjustments using Nik Software U-point technology (basically you pick a point and apply adjustments around that point).

 - Better than Lightroom: very effective noise reduction in the Elite version and auto setting of shadows, but in general no distinct features better than Lightroom.
 The additional tool ViewPoint corrects perspective/lens distorsions very effectively.

 - Worse than Lightroom: no clone tool (there is a healing brush with no settings except for the size), highlight recovery less effective than Lightroom in extreme conditions.

 - Worse than Lightroom: there is not a catalog, just a browser with possibility of collecting images into a "project", so no geomap, no photo book, no keyword tagging, no face tagging, no editing of EXIF/XMP metadata - that's quite a serious issue, no comparison among multiple images, no video support.